Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 Moreover, the BPT map exhibits LINER-type emission within the $\sim$4\arcsec~radius.
 This supports the idea that the AGN might be contributing to disturbances of gas in the core region.
 In regions of strong \ha emission, there is composite emission with a contribution from SF.

 Despite potential signatures of extended shocks within the bar region, the presence of strong local SF and AGN activity within the innermost regions of the galaxy prevents us from tracing these signatures to the innermost regions.
-Therefore, we do not classify this galaxy as showing signs of coherent extended shocks.
+Therefore, we do not classify this galaxy as showing signs of coherent extended shocks, and it is grouped under \textit{other perturbations} category.